 We’ve custom designed our perfect brewery and built it in Cluses, 40 minutes from Chamonix, and centrally located to serve the Haute Savoie and Savoie regions.

-Our 30hl, steam-heated 2 vessel brewery consists of a classic mash tun and a kettle-whirlpool tank, supplied with Alpine water from our super insulated 60hl hot liquor tank.
-This then feeds our 350hl cellar of 13 jacketed conical fermentation vessels, from 10hl to 30hl in size.
+Capable of brewing over 12,000 Hectolitres per year, our 30hl, steam-heated three-vessel brewery consists of a classic mash tun, a holding tank and a kettle-whirlpool tank, supplied with alpine water from our two super-insulated 60hl hot liquor tanks.
+This then feeds our 710hl cellar of 19 jacketed conical fermentation vessels, from 10hl to 60hl in size.

 All of our beer is packaged in house, and stored in our sub 5ºC insulated cold room.
-We package our beer mainly in to steel kegs, which we then collect and reuse, producing zero packaging waste.
-For small pack, we do a mix of bottles, which we fill with our Meheen M6 bottle filler, or cans, which we fill in-house with a contract company using their Wild Goose canning line.
+We package our beer mainly into steel kegs, which we then collect and reuse, producing zero packaging waste.
+For small packs, we do a mix of bottles, which we fill with our Italian mono-block bottling line, or cans, which we fill with our Wild Goose canning line.

 Our aim is to create the most sustainable brewery we can, and our goals for the near future are to deliver all of our beer locally with electric vehicles and run as much of our brewery from renewable energy as possible.